An appetizer: a simple final and unified theory

 – If several Higgs bosons exist or if the tangle of Figure 91 does not apply, the strand model is in trouble.

 – The strand model continues to predict the lack of supersymmetry.

 – In the case that effects or particles or interactions beyond the standard model are observed, the strand model is in trouble.

 A longer evaluation is found in the text.
 After correction of the mistaken prediction, there is no contradiction between experiment and the strand model.
 In tabloid terms, the strand model continues to predict the so-called 'high-energy desert', also called the 'nightmare scenario': up to almost the Planck scale, high-energy physics is completely described by the standard model of particle physics and by nothing else.

-You can support the project by solving one or several challenges from list C on the prize challenge page – and earn a prize doing so.
+You can support the project by solving one or several challenges from list C on the prize challenge page – and even earn prizes doing so.

 You can also sponsor the project with a donation to our charitable non-profit association.
 Your donation will be used (as controlled by the German tax authority) to complete the research project.
 An estimated 2 person-years of effort are still needed: